-Minority Medical Professionals Underrepresented in Maryland and Baltimore City
+Minority Medical Professionals Underrepresented in Maryland and Baltimore City addition, these disparities continue within the state of Maryland and within Baltimore City:

-• The following graph helps us understand the marked differences in graduation rates from U.S. medical schools for physicians by race.
-Number for Asian physicians has risen substantially since the 1980's however the rates for Hispanic or Latino, black, and American Indian's have stagnated.17
+• The following graph helps understand the marked differences in graduation rates from U.S. medical schools for physicians by race.
+Number for Asian physicians has risen substantially since the 1980's however the rates for Hispanic or Latino, black, and American Indian's have stagnated.